Exclusive-U.N. aims to launch new Afghanistan cash route in February: U.N. note

 He told the Senate committee on Wednesday: "Current policy will indeed mean that a starvation crisis kills ... more Afghans than the past 20 years of war."

-(Reporting by Jonathan Landay; Additional reporting by Michelle Nichols and Andrea Shalal; Editing by Mary Milliken and Daniel Wallis)
+(Reporting by Jonathan Landay; Additional reporting by Michelle Nichols, Andrea Shalal and Kabul newsroom; Editing by Mary Milliken and Daniel Wallis)

 By Jonathan Landay